FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 In addition to the instruction provided by the products you have to take care of a couple of things regarding RCM:

-	- rcm master internally runs a web server to expose the `RDAPI <http://docs.rdapi.apiary.io/>`_.
+	- rcm master internally runs a web server to expose `RDAPI <http://docs.rdapi.apiary.io/>`_.
 	  This web server is forced to use the network interface called 'eth0' so make sure that this is the main network interface accessible by the user on the master.

-	- rcm instances, as agents of the platform, need to deal with the other agents in the platform and to do so they use the VPN provided by OpenVPN server installed on the master.
-They are forced to use the network interface called 'tun0' so make sure to configure properly the OpenVPN server and client to use that network interface.
+	- rcm instances, as agents of the platform, need to deal each other and to do so they use the VPN provided by OpenVPN server installed on the master.
+They are forced to use the network interface called 'tun0' so make sure to configure properly the OpenVPN server and clients to use this network interface.
 	  Moreover remember to emit the certificates for all the OpenVPN clients using the OpenVPN server on the master in order to use the same VPN for all the platform.